Simulation & Modeling

 Models are nodes.
 Data flows are edges.
 The engine resolves execution order, handles parallel branches, and propagates state changes in topological order.

-Sub-100ms Propagation
+Scoped Propagation

 Edge + Cloud Split Execution